Frequently Asked Questions

-While Ceres Imaging got its start in tree nuts, we have since expanded to serve orchards, vineyards, and row crops.
+While Ceres Imaging got its start in tree nuts, we have since expanded to serve orchards, vineyards, row crops, and a variety of specialty fruits and vegetables.

 We do not use drones.
 When Ceres Imaging first started, we experimented with drones and found them to be less efficient than fixed-wing aircraft.
 Drones require more personnel and can't carry the proprietary camera system that's required to produce our scientific-grade imagery.